History of rail transport in Zambia

 The history of rail transport in Zambia began at the start of the twentieth century.
+The railways became the principal mode of transport and a vital component of the economy by the 1950s, with most economic development taking place along the line of rail.
+During the 1960s and 1970s political and economic issues challenged the network and its operation, and some of these still have effects today.

 Northern Rhodesia

+Original development of the railway network from the south

-The British South Africa Company (BSAC) was responsible for building the Rhodesian railway system in the period of primary construction which ended in 1911, when the main line through Northern Rhodesia reached the Congo border and the Katanga copper mines.
-Railway construction in British South Africa Company-administered Northern Rhodesia (now Zambia) was undertaken by Rhodesian Railways, established in 1899, as an extension of the system in Southern Rhodesia.
-Railway development was driven by Cecil Rhodes, whose original intention was for a railway extending across the Zambesi to Lake Tanganyika, popularly considered as part of a great Cape-Cairo railway linking all the British colonies of Africa.
+The British South Africa Company (BSAC) was responsible for building the Rhodesian railway system in the period of primary construction which ended in 1911, when the main line through Northern Rhodesia (now Zambia) reached the Congo border and the Katanga copper mines.
+Railway construction in British South Africa Company-administered Northern Rhodesia (and its predecessor territory) was undertaken by Rhodesia Railways, established in 1899, and Mashonaland Railway, as an extension of the system in Southern Rhodesia.
+Railway development was driven by Cecil Rhodes, whose original intention was for a railway extending across the Zambesi to Lake Tanganyika, considered as part of a great Cape-Cairo railway linking all the British colonies of Africa.
 However, Rhodes was as much a capitalist in his motivation as a visionary, and when little gold was found in Mashonaland in Southern Rhodesia, he accepted that the scheme to reach Lake Tanganyika had no economic justification.
 Railways built by private companies without government subsidies need enough of the type of traffic that can pay high freight rates to recover their construction costs.
-The agricultural products that fueled much of Rhodesia's early economic growth could not provide this traffic; large quantities of minerals could.
+The agricultural products that fuelled much of Rhodesia's early economic growth could not provide this traffic; large quantities of minerals could.
 Most early railways in Africa were built by the British government rather than Chartered Companies.
 The need to raise capital and produce dividends prevented most Chartered Companies from undertaking such infrastructure investments.
 However, in the early period of railway construction, BSAC obtained finance from South African companies including Consolidated Gold Fields and De Beers in which Rhodes was a dominant force.
 BSAC also benefited from the personal fortunes of Rhodes before his death.